NCEAS/oss-lessons/version-control/1-git-basics.md

 ```{bash}
 git reset HEAD <my_file_I_added_by_mistake.xls>
 ```
 This will remove the file from your next commit.
-Can be used to undo an erronous `git add`.
+Can be used to undo an erroneous `git add`.

 ## Undo your last commit